earth-mover/icechunk/spec/icechunk_spec.md

 ### Overview

-Like Iceberg, Icechunk uses a series of linked metadata files to describe the state of the dataset.
+Icechunk uses a series of linked metadata files to describe the state of the dataset.

 - The **state file** is the entry point to the dataset.
 It stores a record of snapshots, each of which is a pointer to a single structure file.
 - The **structure file** records all of the different arrays and groups in the dataset, plus their metadata.
 Every new commit creates a new structure file.
 The structure file contains pointers to one or more chunk manifests files and [optionally] attribute files.